paketo-buildpacks/rfcs/text/0034-hash-field-bom.md

 ## Implementation

-We purpose the following change to the BOM schema:
+We propose the following change to the BOM schema:
 ```
 [[bom]]
 name = "<dependency name>"